Debduti/Telecom-Churn-Analysis-using-SQL/README.md

 MS SQl Server, SSMS, Excel

 ## Methodology
-The source dataset was in xls format, and was converted to a CSV format due to some issues in importing the data to SQL Server.
+1. The source dataset was in xls format, and was converted to a CSV format due to some issues in importing the data to SQL Server.
 The dataset was imported using the Import/Export feature of the tool.
+2. I examined if there was inconsistency in the data types.
+None was found, so no changes were made.
+I checked for duplicate records,a nd none were found.
+3. I then examined all numeric fields to undertand if there were any NULLs.
+Only one numeric field -' Total_Charges' had NULLS for 11 records, which was replaced with average of the Total_Charges field.
+4. I examined the categorical fields for NULLs and , replaced with 0 wherever found.
+5. After data cleaning, I did exploratory data analysis, the findings of which are outlined in the following section.
-All data cleaning was conducted using SQL, followed by exploratory data analysis, also conducted using SQL.
+6. All data cleaning was conducted using SQL, followed by exploratory data analysis, also conducted using SQL.

 ## Findings: